-A pedestrian has died and another person is facing life-threatening injuries following a collision between two vehicles in Richmond Hill on Thursday, with one vehicle hitting three people who were on a sidewalk, according to police.
+A pedestrian has died and another is in critical condition after two vehicles crashed in Richmond Hill on Thursday, with one vehicle hitting three people on a sidewalk, police report.

-The incident took place at the intersection of Major Mackenzie Drive and Leslie Street, as reported by York Regional Police.
-Officers received calls about the crash at 4:10 p. m.
+The incident took place at the intersection of Major Mackenzie Drive and Leslie Street, according to York Regional Police.
+Officers received reports of a two-vehicle collision at 4:10 p. m.

-Upon arrival, officers discovered that three pedestrians had been struck, said Staff Sgt.
+Upon arrival, officers discovered that three pedestrians had been struck, as stated by Staff Sgt.
 Stephen Mc Kenzie from York Regional Police.
-The individuals were on the sidewalk rather than waiting in a nearby bus shelter, he noted.
+He noted that the individuals were on the sidewalk and not inside a nearby bus shelter.

 One pedestrian, a 65-year-old man from Vaughan, was declared dead at the scene.
-A second pedestrian was rushed to the hospital with life-threatening injuries while the third was taken for treatment of non-life-threatening injuries.
+Another pedestrian was rushed to the hospital with life-threatening injuries while the third was taken to hospital with injuries that are not life-threatening.

-Next of kin are being informed, but police have decided not to release details about the victims out of respect for their families, he stated.
+Authorities are notifying next of kin but have no intention of releasing any details about the victims out of respect for their families, he mentioned.

-Mc Kenzie mentioned that the collision also knocked down a light standard; however, it had been re-erected by the time CBC Toronto arrived at the scene on Friday.
+Mc Kenzie also indicated that the crash knocked down a light pole, which had been uprighted by the time CBC Toronto arrived at the scene on Friday.

-He did not have information regarding how fast the vehicles were traveling and added there’s no indication that impaired driving played a role in the incident.
+He did not have information regarding how fast the vehicles were going and added there’s no evidence suggesting impaired driving played a role in this accident.

-Both drivers remained at the scene after the crash, he confirmed.
+Both drivers stayed at the location following the crash, he confirmed.

 “Our investigation is ongoing and in its early stages and at this time no further details are available,” Mc Kenzie said.